Do you have a daily habits?

 What are other examples of morning rituals?
-I know people choose affirmations, lighting candles, visualization, runes and angel cards, reading for 15 minutes, drawing or stitching for 15 minutes, and getting up an hour early every day.
+I know people choose affirmations, lighting candles, visualization, runes, and angel cards, reading for 15 minutes, drawing or stitching for 15 minutes, special food for breakfast, and getting up an hour early every day.

 It doesn’t really matter what you put into your ritual.
+It doesn’t matter if it’s one thing or five things.
 The idea is that having a ritual sets you up for a more meaningful and productive day.
 And, you may find that you need rituals at other times of the day or at the end of the day.
 Just work with the idea of creating rituals that become habits.